Allocation Assist

 Once you have applied for your residence visa, you should immediately apply for your Emirates ID card.

 This can also be done on the Federal Authority for Identity and Citizenship website.
-You will need to visit an Emirates ID center, where your biometrics, such as photograph, signature and fingerprints, will be taken.
+You will need to visit an Emirates ID center, where your biometrics, such as photographs, signatures, and fingerprints, will be taken.

-Your employers HR department will often follow up on your application.
-You will receive your residence visa stamped in your passport.
-Your Emirates ID will usually be available approximately 10 days after you receive your residency visa.
-A new e-Emirates ID, allows you to access services before the physical card is available.
+Your employer’s HR department will often follow up on your application.
+You will receive your UAE residence visa stamped in your passport.
+Your Emirates ID will usually be available approximately 10 days after you receive your resident visa.
+A new e-Emirates ID allows you to access services before the physical card is available.

 Obtaining residency status for your spouse and children

-If they are travelling with you, they can initially enter the country on a tourist visa (or visa on arrival) and then do a ‘change of status’ once their residency visa is approved.
-Alternatively, you may arrive first and complete the formalities and arrange accommodation for the family in advance.
+If they are traveling with you, they can initially enter the country on a tourist visa (or visa on arrival) and then do a ‘change of status’ once their residency visa is approved.
+Alternatively, you may arrive first, complete the formalities, and arrange accommodation for the family in advance.

-The process for applying for their residency visa and Emirates ID is almost the same as above, with extra documents required.
+The process for applying for their residence visa and Emirates ID is almost the same as above, with extra documents required.

 Required documents for sponsoring spouse and children: